 |Windows (system user account)||

-The Package Manager uses two different shared caches, each serving a different purpose.
-They are stored in subdirectories under the folder location above:
+The Package Manager global cache uses two different subsidiary caches, each serving a different purpose.
+The Package Manager stores these subsidiary caches in subdirectories under the folder of the global cache:

 ||Stores data obtained from registries using the npm protocol.
 This includes package metadata and package tarballs.|